MatDara/smaller-projects/README.md

 ## Current Projects
 ### Simple C++ test program
-A program to learn the basics in c++
+Learning the basics of C++.

-Look under cppTestProject/W3SchoolTutorial/myFirstProgram.cpp for notes I made via Comments.
+Look under cppTestProject/ for notes I made via comments or at the cppTestProject/documentation.md.

-todo: write the comments into a Markdown File, continue from the C++ functions chapter
+todo: finish writing the comments into a Markdown File.

 ## Projects on hold
-### Spinning Doughnut
+### Spinning Doughnut (probably on hold indefinitely)

 ## Planned Projects
 ### RenCi